DEFINITION SEMANTIC TAXONOMY CONTENT MANAGEMENT

 Description Abstract Concept

-Typology is a relationship between a Concrete Entity and its categorical nature - the intrinsic properties or criteria that determine the Concrete Entity membership within a Class of Entity.
+Typology is a relationship between a Ordered Entity and its categorical nature - the intrinsic properties or criteria that determine the Ordered Entity membership within a Class of Entity.

 Typology governs two distinct categorization mechanisms:

-- Classification: assigning a Concrete Entity to a predefined Class of Entity based on shared characteristics (e.g., grouping by common traits).
+- instance of Entity: assigning a Ordered Entity to a predefined Class of Entity based on shared characteristics (e.g., grouping by common traits).

 - Specialization: refining a Class of Entity into a subclass with narrower criteria (e.g., inheritance hierarchies or subtype relationships).

-While Classification focuses on grouping Concrete Entitys into Class of Entitys, Specialization emphasizes hierarchical refinement of Class of Entityes themselves.
-Both mechanisms operate under the umbrella of typology, which formalizes how Concrete Entitys are systematically categorized.
+While instance of Entity focuses on grouping Ordered Entitys into Class of Entitys, Specialization emphasizes hierarchical refinement of Class of Entityes themselves.
+Both mechanisms operate under the umbrella of typology, which formalizes how Ordered Entitys are systematically categorized.

 External references Matthew West - Ontology meets Business - Non well founded sets